theme-next/theme-next.org/source/docs/troubleshooting.md

 <!-- endtab -->

 <!-- tab Bugfix for Backtick -->
-Here is the [PR with bugfix for use backtick code block inside tags](https://github.com/hexojs/hexo/pull/2321) (Submitted in 2016, merged three years later).
+Here is the [PR with bugfix for backtick code block inside tags](https://github.com/hexojs/hexo/pull/2321) (Submitted in 2016, merged three years later).
 So, upgrade to Hexo 4.0 or higher, if you need to use backtick code block inside tags.

 {% note danger %}